 First, what is a “soft” home inspection report – and how can it do harm?

-Many home inspectors that inspect homes for real estate transactions have built their businesses upon the referrals of real estate salesmen to stay in business.
-Since real estate salesmen make no money until a home actually sells, some inspectors feel compelled to assist them in selling the house they inspect in the hope for future referrals.
-To do this, they will ensure that their inspection reports do not “alarm” the prospective home buyer and possibly interfere with the sale of the home – with the hope and expectation of gaining favor and receiving more referrals from the sales agent.
+Many home inspectors that inspect homes for real estate transactions will build their businesses upon the hope of referrals from real estate salesmen to stay in business.
+Since real estate salesmen make no money until a home actually sells, some inspectors feel compelled to assist them in selling the house they inspect with the hope of gaining future referrals.
+To do this, they ensure that their inspection reports do not “alarm” the prospective home buyer or possibly interfere with the sale of the home – with the expectation of gaining favor with the sales agent.

-The result is a “soft” report that is of little value to the home buyer who commissions it and potentially harmful to anyone who comes to depend on it.
-A “soft report” could result in a buyer missing out on important information that could affect their choice to purchase a home.
-This can lead to a serious financial loss.
+The result is a “soft” report that is of no value to the home buyer, and potentially harmful.
+A “soft” report could result in a buyer being deprived of important information that could affect a decision to buy a house that can lead to a serious financial loss.

 The following are a few common methods used by some home inspectors to “soften” their home inspection reports:

 The most common method used to “soften” a home inspection report is to add “positive” things about the home that would be attractive to the buyer.
 Some inspectors have told me that they strive to include one positive feature of the home for every material defect that they find in order to “balance” the information.

 Most experienced and professional home inspectors, however, already take into account the fact that their client has found features of the home that attract them, or they would not have agreed to purchase it.
 Professional inspectors know that they are hired to describe the home’s true condition and report material defects that could affect the health or safety of its occupants as well as the sustainability of the structure.